 Physical dependency develops when the person struggling with addiction can no longer function without meth and must take the drug simply to avoid withdrawal.
 Meth withdrawal is difficult and requires professional help, especially for those who are chronic heavy abusers.

 Meth can lead to increased body temperature and heart rate.
 Over time, this can impact your blood pressure, increase blockages in your carotid artery and cause artery tears.
 Additionally, it may compromise your immune system and leave your body with no way to fight off infections.

-Also common with use of this drug is liver damage, leading to liver disease, cirrhosis and hepatitis.
-Meth can even lead to dental disease, which is why so many users suffer with what some call “meth mouth.”
+Also common with the use of this drug is liver damage, leading to liver disease, cirrhosis, and hepatitis.
+Meth can even lead to dental disease, which is why so many users suffer from what some call “meth mouth.”

 How Long Does it Take to Withdraw from Meth

 Withdrawing from meth is different for everyone.
 Before you decide to stop, you have to ensure you’re in a supportive environment that is equipped to help you.
 It can be very hard to withdraw from meth, as it produces some very nasty physical sensations and feelings.
 Meth withdrawal can last up to four weeks.
 The good news is that the symptoms don’t last forever, and you can get through them safely when you go through professionally supervised detox.
 Help is available 24/7 at our meth rehab center.
 Call this number for a free personal consultation for yourself or a loved one 866-480-4328.